keithort/VerticalLatency/data/pages/resume.md

 A small selection of my key projects and accomplishments includes…

+- Lead a team of front-end developers at StoneX on the Analytics division
 - Front End Developer for NBCUniversal in Orlando, Florida creating immersive user experiences.
 - Web Engineer for websites and digital assets for Campbell’s Soup, Ketel One, and Haagen-Daaz.
 - Excellent technical proficiencies in HTML5, CSS3, JavaScript, React.js, and TypeScript